stackitcloud/terraform-provider-stackit/docs/resources/secretsmanager_user.md

 - `instance_id` (String) ID of the Secrets Manager instance.
 - `project_id` (String) STACKIT Project ID to which the instance is associated.
 - `write_enabled` (Boolean) If true, the user has writeaccess to the secrets engine.

+### Optional

+- `rotate_when_changed` (Map of String) A map of arbitrary key/value pairs that will force recreation of the resource when they change, enabling resource rotation based on external conditions such as a rotating timestamp.
+Changing this forces a new resource to be created.

 ### Read-Only